Antipurity/sensor-network/docs/ROADMAP.md

             - ⋯ Actual sensors, with "observe the hardware" (no feedback) and "visualize effects in-page" (feedback, with data's error being `1`) modes, and UI visualization where possible:
                 - ⋯ Keyboard.
                     - ❌ Put all keys in one strip, in lexicographically-first order.
 Or use a spatially-grouped QWERTY key layout.
 Or have a separate cell for every possible key, for max precision.
 (Too data-inefficient.)
+                    - ⋯ `keys=3`, `keySize=16`.
+                    - ⋯ `noFeedback=true`: if `false`, dispatch events.
+                    - ⋯ `tokenToDataMD5(token, data, start, end)=…`, with `.feedback(feedback, start, end)→token`.
                     - ⋯ MD5-hash the key, and have like 3 observation or action cells.
+                    - ⋯ On key down+up too quickly to register, still report the key for one frame.
+                    - TODO: ...So: do this.
+(Should be easy, right? onkeydown and onkeyup, change our key state, and in onValues, report (MD5-hashes of) the first 3 pressed keys.
+And with feedback, just dispatch onkeydown and onkeyup as needed (and repeat on a timer).)
+                        - TODO: ...What about `input` events? ...And what about actual typing?
+                            - ...Okay, well, at least observation should be easy.
+                        - TODO: How do we look up the keys, key codes, and locations?
+                        - TODO: What about `keypress` events for compatibility?
                 - ✓ Pointer (mouse/touch).
                     - ✓ `pointers = 1`
                     - ✓ `targets: [..., {x,y,active}, ...] = Video.pointers()`: the objects to update.
 Share this exact array with `Video` to be able to move virtual pointers.